Hibiscus Tea

 Hibiscus Flowers.

-To make this hibiscus drink, start by taking 3-4 flowers per cup of tea.
+To make this hibiscus drink, start by taking 3-4 flowers for each cup of tea.
 I took 8 flowers to make 2 cups of tea.
 Remove the calyx or the green part from which the flower is attached to the plant.

 Calyx of the hibiscus flower removed.